No matter how lovely the day or how idyllic the beaches, you won’t find crowds at Cayo Costa State Park.

 - Exploring Sanibel by bike

-- Fort Myers beach, a charming seaside town
+- Fort Myers beach, an old school beach town

 - Barefoot Beach in Bonita Beach